 For King and country

 For the sacred cause of justice and the freedom of the world

 They buried him among the Kings because he had done good toward God and toward his house

 As the clock chimes for 11 on Armistice Day, we remember those we have lost to war.
 The Unknown Soldier serves as a reminder of the many men who died to protect our freedom and were not able to be laid to rest by their families.

-Rowland Brothers are proud to support the Armed Forces and were the first Funeral Directors to sign the Armed Forces Covenant as a promise to treat fairly those who have served and their families.
+AJ Morriss & Sons are proud to support the Armed Forces and have signed the Armed Forces Covenant as a promise to treat fairly those who have served and their families.